Active vibration control of electric machines on elastic steel frame foundations

 Demonstration - what can the actuator system do?

-A video shows a brief portion of a vibration measurement on the test bench with the motor running with increased feather key unbalance at a stationary operating point of approx. 1630 rpm.
-At this speed, the rotor generates a natural frequency of the system (consisting of an elastic steel frame foundation, drive system, and motor).
-At this frequency, the motor performs mainly translational motion in a vertical direction.
+The video shows a brief portion of a vibration measurement on the test bench with the motor running with increased feather key unbalance at a stationary operating point of approx. 1630 rpm.
+At this rotor speed, the rotor frequency meets a natural frequency of the system (consisting of an elastic steel frame foundation, actuator system, and motor).
+At this natural frequency, the motor performs mainly translational motion in vertical direction.

 By activating the control of the actuator system, the vibration amplitudes are reduced to approx. 5 mm/s (approx. 3.5 mm/s rms) within less than half a second, which is a permissible stationary operating point.